Tasokare Hotel

 Tasokare Hotel (誰ソ彼ホテル, Tasokare Hoteru) is a Japanese mobile game created by Benoma Ray and SEEC.
 It was released for iOS and Android mobile devices in December 2017, and has been downloaded over 1.1 million times.
 A remake titled Tasokare Hotel Re:newal was released in Japan for iOS and Android in December 2022, with a PC port releasing on Steam in January 2024.
 An anime television series adaptation produced by PRA aired from January to March 2025.
-A sequel titled Tasokare Hotel: Tsubomi has been announced.
+A sequel titled Tasokare Hotel: Tsubomi was released in March 2025.

+Plot

+A teenage girl named Neko Tsukahara is severely injured, and she awakens without her memories to find the Tasokare Hotel, a place for dying souls to stay that is between the living world and the afterlife.
+She quickly becomes an employee there, and is tasked with researching the guests' past lives to remind them of their identities so they can move on from the hotel to the afterlife or come back to life.